FARDIN98/ai-mock-interview/README.md

 👉 **Modern UI/UX**: A sleek and user-friendly interface designed for a great experience.

 👉 **Interview Page**: Conduct AI-driven interviews with real-time feedback and detailed transcripts.

+👉 **Progressive Web App (PWA)**: Install the app on your device for offline access, faster loading times, and a native-like experience.

 👉 **Dashboard**: Manage and track all your interviews with easy navigation.